react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 :::warning

 React Navigation 8 is still in pre-release stage.
 The API may still change before the stable release.
-The upgrade guide will be updated accordingly when we release the stable version.
+Please provide any feedback or suggestions on [GitHub Discussions](https://github.com/react-navigation/react-navigation/discussions).

 :::